Microbiology and Immunology

 Note: MSU's programs in the biological sciences are distributed across multiple departments.
 MSU does not have a single Department of Biology.
 For additional options see Biological Sciences at MSU.

 Department of Microbiology and Immunology

 Programs are designed to prepare students for careers in microbiology with emphasis in medical microbiology, immunology, molecular biology, virology, microbial physiology, microbial ecology, microbial genetics, and environmental microbiology.
-The microbiology curriculum has three options: Microbiology, Environmental Health, and Medical Laboratory Science.
+The Microbiology curriculum has two options: Microbiology (with various tracks) and Medical Laboratory Science.
+There is also a Biotechnology curriculum with a Microbial Systems option.
 Some courses in these options require additional course fees.

 In this option, students obtain a thorough education in the fields of medical, ecological, physiological, and environmental microbiology, immunology, virology, and molecular biology.
 This curriculum is excellent preparation for:

 - graduate study in microbiology and other fields of the biological sciences